czetsuya/spring-bearer-token/README.md

 # Storing Bearer Token in Spring

-Learn how you can retrieve and store a bearer token before passing through the REST endpoint code.
+Learn how you can retrieve and store a bearer token before passing through the REST endpoint.

 Store the token so that you can use it later, if you want to call another secured service.